Python3-Training/PyQuest/CardGame/QuestCore/README.md

 You can also [order these cards online](https://www.amazon.com/100-PyQuest-Cards-Randall-Nagy/dp/B0BZF8VHDJ/).

+We're also back on YouTube as [Total Pythoneering](https://www.youtube.com/@TotalPythoneering).

 Also - if you need some help and / or want to see the code, note that the [concepts and code](https://www.amazon.com/dp/B0BH97W78F) book is also available on the 'zon, as well.